 IN HOUSE LAB AND PHARMACY

-At Hilltowns Veterinary Clinic, we utilize in-house laboratory equiptment as well as outside labs to provide valuable and comprehensive services to our clients.
-Gone are the days of waiting what seemed like forever before you get the results of your pet's bloodwork.
+At Hilltowns Veterinary Clinic, we utilize in-house laboratory equipment as well as outside labs to provide valuable and comprehensive services to our clients.
 We are able to obtain results in a matter of minutes for most cases, allowing for faster diagnosis and treatment of various infections and diseases.
 This also allows us to perform pre-surgical bloodwork, determining the ability our of surgical patients to process any anesthesia.
 With our in-house pharmacy, we are able to dispense any antibiotics, pain relievers, or other medications that your pet may need immediately and cost effectively.